Last Updated: March 22, 2020

 - No Automated Resistance

 - This is one big drawback on the Peloton.
 Content on the app is impressive, however, there is no automated resistance or incline.
 With app automation, the bike will automatically adjust resistance and incline to match the trainer’s instructions (or the terrain of an outdoor ride).
 This way, you can ride hands-free and just focus on form and strength.
 Bikes from NordicTrack or ProForm do feature automation.
 When riding the Peloton, you must listen for trainer cues to know what to do and when.
-The rider then manually adjusts resistance as directed.
-One complaint we frequently hear is that riders miss cues or instruction and aren’t sure what/when they’re supposed to change resistance or speed.
 It is unfortunate Peloton does not have this integration.

 - Resistance Noise

-- Magnetic resistance is quiet and the Peloton is nearly silent when pedalling.
-Feel free to ride anytime day or night — you will not generate any pedalling noise while riding or braking.
+- Magnetic resistance is quiet and the Peloton is nearly silent when pedaling.
+Feel free to ride anytime day or night — you will not generate any pedaling noise while riding or braking.

 - There are no pre-programmed workouts on the Peloton.
 When you turn on the screen you are immediately prompted to log in.
 Unless you have a Peloton account, the screen will not display any info nor provide ride metrics.
 You pretty much have to subscribe to Peloton to get any content.
 The pedals and resistance work, so you can still ride, but there’s no accompanying display content.

 - If you do not plan to use the Peloton app, do not buy this bike.
 There are other, much less expensive, well-built spin bikes for those who don’t want to pay for content.

 - Peloton Digital app costs $39/month for unlimited user profiles.